HelloYiHan/DriverML/README.md

 The mutation file needs to be Detailed information about the MAF format could be found at https://wiki.nci.nih.gov/display/TCGA/Mutation+Annotation+Format+%28MAF%29+Specification.
 An example file could be seen in /yourpath/DriverML_v1.0.0/example_data/UVM.txt.
 * If the tumor allele2 is not mutated, it should be replaced by the tumor allele1.

+DriverML was developed on a compute cluster with 2T memory.
+The new version of DriverML is being developed now which requires much less memory.

 ## ExInAtor results in our manuscript
 **ExInAtor was designed for the detection of driver genes (principally lncRNAs, but also protein-coding genes) using whole-genome sequencing (WGS) mutation data.
 According to a recent discussion with the developer of ExInAtor, it is worth noting that the result of ExInAtor in the DriverML paper didn’t represent its optimal performance , due to the use of whole-exome sequencing (WES) mutation data.**